Islam in Africa: Characteristics

-The 15th-century Sankore Madrasa, Timbuktu, Mali.
-The three mosques of Sankoré, Djinguereber Mosque and Sidi Yahya compose the famous University of Timbuktu.
-Madrasah means 'school' or 'university' in Arabic, and in other languages associated with Muslim people.

 Islam has been in Africa for so long, since its emergence on the Arabian peninsula, that some scholars have argued that it is a traditional African religion.
 Although the majority of Muslims in Africa are non-denominational Muslims, Sunni or Sufi, the complexity of Islam in Africa is revealed in the various schools of thought, traditions, and voices that constantly contend for dominance in many African countries.
 Islam in Africa is not static and is constantly being reshaped by prevalent social, economic and political conditions.

 Islam in Africa is often adapted to local cultural contexts and belief systems, thereby forming the continent's own orthodoxies.
 Different societies in Africa have generally appropriated Islam in both more inclusive ways, or in the more radical ways, as with the Almoravid movement in the Maghreb and Sahara.

 Additionally, Islam in Africa has both local and global dimensions.
 On the local level, experts assert that Muslims (including African Muslims) operate with considerable autonomy and do not have an international organization that regulates their religious practices.
 This fact accounts for the differences and varieties in Islamic practices throughout the African continent.
 On the global level, Muslims in Africa are also part of the Ummah (Islamic community worldwide), and follow global issues and current events that affect the Muslim world with keen interest.
 With globalization and new initiatives in information technology, Muslims in Africa have developed and maintained close connections with the wider Muslim world.

+Hassan, citing Marcovitz (2007), says that:

-Analysts argue that Muslims in Africa, like other Muslims in Asia, the Middle East and the rest of the world, seem to be locked into an intense struggle regarding the future direction of Islam.
+Analysts argue that African Muslims, like other Muslims in Asia, the Middle East and the rest of the world, seem to be locked into an intense struggle regarding the future direction of Islam.
 At core of the struggle are questions about the way in which Muslims should practice their faith.
 The scholars assert that the majority seems to prefer to remain on the moderate, tolerant course that Islam has historically followed.
 However, a relatively small, but growing group would like to establish a stricter form of the religion, one that informs and controls all aspects of society.